-- Unemployment insurance: This type of insurance, which works more like a tax as employers pay it directly to the state of Arkansas, is mandatory for any business that employs one or more people.
-Few entities, such as churches, are exempt.
+- Unemployment insurance: This type of insurance, which works more like a tax, since employers pay it directly to the state of Arkansas, is mandatory for any business that employs one or more people.
+A few entities, such as churches, are exempt.

 Employers that do not carry these types of required insurance may face fines, penalties and legal action by the state.

 What about Insurance for My Employees?

 As a business owner, you know the value of having a healthy, loyal staff.
 One way many employers attract the most experienced and reliable employees in Arkansas is by offering a comprehensive employee insurance and benefits package.
 The most common types of insurance policies for employees include:

 - Health insurance: These plans can cover hospital visits, doctor visits, surgeries, prescriptions, and possibly vision and dental.
 As the employer, you will cover a portion of the premium, while your employees pay the rest.

 - Life insurance: If your employee dies, this benefit will provide financial payments to the employee's named beneficiaries; these benefits can help that person's family to cover funeral costs and ongoing living expenses.
 Some policies even offer you, the employer, compensation for the death of a key employee.

 - Disability insurance: You can choose to offer short-term and/or long-term disability insurance.
 In the event that your employee is injured or has a lengthy illness, this benefit provides payment during the period when your employee cannot work.

 - Retirement benefits: The most common type is a 401(k), which allows employees to deduct a certain amount of each paycheck to put towards retirement savings.
 Some businesses choose to match that deduction amount up to a certain percentage.